Push ‘On’ for cool air. That’s it.

 - A lightweight design (carrying it shouldn’t be too hard).

-If you reading a Zero Breeze Mark 2 review, you realize that this battery-powered device is both.
+If you are reading a Zero Breeze Mark 2 review, you realize that this battery-powered device is both.
 The 52 dB level is about the same noise level as your fridge:

 Keeping the weight down, however, is a more difficult job than keeping the decibel levels down.
 That’s because you need a battery, and batteries with as much juice as the Mark 2 battery are heavy.